nastark519/nastark519.github.io/index.md

 ### HomeWork2

-With HomeWork 2 we had six Primary Objectives in making a web page which are listed below.
+With HomeWork 2 we had six Primary Objectives which are listed below.

 1. Learn Javascript
 2. Learn jQuery